R3DRUN3/sploitcraft/README.md

 The idea is to organize topics by reference and to have guides that are as self-contained as possible, ensuring they are easy to consume and replicate.
 > [!NOTE]
 > As the project development progresses, the directory structure may change.
-> Ensure you always perform a git pull to obtain the latest version available.
+> Ensure you always perform a `git pull` to obtain the latest version available.

-## Disclaimer

-> [!WARNING]
-> This repository is intended for educational purposes only.
-> All demos and PoCs are designed to be used in controlled, legal environments.
-> Unauthorized use of the techniques and tools provided in this repository is strictly prohibited.
-> **The authors assume no responsibility for the weaponization of this content**.

 ## 🤝 Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
-If you want to add a new proof of concept, feel free to submit a pull request.
+If you want to add a new proof of concept or expand upon an existing one, feel free to submit a pull request.
 Please ensure that your contributions adhere to the current structure and format of the repository.